+CERD Concluding Observations - Nepal 2018

+CERD/C/NPL/CO/17-23

-Committee on the Elimination of Racial Discrimination (CERD) CERD Concluding B. Positive aspects Observations - Nepal 2018 CERD/C/NPL/CO/17-23 4.
-The Committee also welcomes the State party's efforts to amend its legislation, policies, programmes and administrative measures to further ensure the protection of human rights and implementation of the Convention, including: (c) Caste-Based Discrimination and Untouchability (Offence and Punishment) Act (2011); C. Concerns and recommendations Definition and criminalisation of racial discrimination 7.
+B. Positive aspects

+- 4. The Committee also welcomes the State party's efforts to amend its legislation, policies, programmes and administrative measures to further ensure the protection of human rights and implementation of the Convention, including: - (c) Caste-Based Discrimination and Untouchability (Offence and Punishment) Act (2011);

+Definition and criminalisation of racial discrimination 7.
 The Committee is concerned that the Caste-Based Discrimination and Untouchability (Offence and Punishment) Act, 2011 does not prohibit discrimination based on colour or national or ethnic origin, and does not expressly prohibit both indirect and direct forms of discrimination (arts.
 1, 2, 5).